AdobeDocs/target.en/help/main/r-release-notes/target-release-notes.md

 ## [!DNL Target] Standard/Premium 23.11.1 (November 13 & 14, 2023)

-This release will be available according to the following staggered schedule:
+This release is scheduled for the following days:

 * **November 13**: Asia-Pacific (APAC) region
 * **November 14**: Americas region